Back to Results

 Department + Services

-Institute for Clinical Research and Health Policy Studies, Biostatistics, Epidemiology, and Research Design (BERD) Center
+Institute for Clinical Research and Health Policy Studies, Tufts Clinical and Translational Science Institute (CTSI)

 Research Focus Areas

 Statistical methods for Bayesian modeling, design and analysis of observational studies, correlated data, statistical genetics and genomics, machine learning.
 Area of application: biology and epidemiology of aging and human longevity, HIV, sickle cell anemia.

 2018 Research Award Excellence from the School of Public Health, Boston University